 “Not everyone was doing it every single time,” Phillips-Scarlett said.
 “You need to do it minimum twice a week.”

 With many of the coaches serving in a volunteer capacity and potentially not possessing vast injury-prevention knowledge, she said the initiative is that much more important.
 She added athletes should be supervised to ensure they are doing the exercises correctly.

 “It’s easy to do.
 You just need to do it properly,” she said.

 Originally posted piquenewsmagazine.com March 31st, 2016

-The Physiotherapists at Jubilee Sports Physiotherapy are specialists at sports injury management and preventative techniques.
+The Physiotherapists at Jubilee Sports Physiotherapy have a particular interest in sports injury management and preventative techniques.
 Over the years our Physiotherapists have developed close relationships with the best knee Orthopaedic Specialists and Sports Physicians in southern Sydney.
 Together with their extensive elite and local sporting experience, it has enabled a deeper understanding of the mechanics and latest medical science in the treatment and prevention of ACL injuries.

 For further information regarding the management of an ACL injury or for an assessment to identify risk factors leading to an ACL injury contact Jubilee for an appointment.